cascadiajs/cascadiajs-2022/src/views/content/cfp.md

 <i class="fas fa-ticket-alt"></i> Full access to all aspects of the conference & activities.

-<i class="fas fa-globe"></i> Speakers will be provided transporation and lodging at Sunriver Resort for 3 nights.
+<i class="fas fa-globe"></i> Speakers will be provided transportation and lodging at Sunriver Resort for 3 nights.

 <i class="fas fa-gifts"></i> A few surprises!